dyninst/dyninst/docs/dyninstAPI/public/BPatch_point.h.rst

     appropriate instrumentation code.
 Since this technique is used only on some platforms, on other platforms this function always returns false.

+  .. cpp:function:: bool BPatchToInternalArgs(BPatch_point *point, BPatch_callWhen when, BPatch_snippetOrder order,\
+                                              callWhen &ipWhen, callOrder &ipOrder)

+    This isn't a point member because it relies on instPoint.h, which we don't want to include in BPatch_point.h.
+    If we had a public "enumerated types" header file this could move.

 Notes